learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 - Explain how to update data on the backend using PATCH
 - Use forms to initiate data transfer to the server

-## Setup

-This is a code-along lesson.
-Please fork and clone this lesson before continuing.

 ## Introduction

-In the previous lesson, we learned how to use `fetch` to ask our server for data
-- how to perform a `GET` request.
+In the previous lesson, we learned how to use `fetch` to ask our server for data using a `GET` request.

 In this lesson, we'll tackle the next step in communicating with the server - sending data _from_ the Frontend _to_ the Backend.

-There are two key HTTP methods we'll be playing around with in this lesson - `POST` and `PATCH`.
+There are two key HTTP methods we'll be learning in this lesson - `POST` and `PATCH`.

-A POST request is used when we want to add entirely new data to our database (in this case, our `db.json` file).
+A `POST` request is used when we want to add entirely new data to our database (in this case, our `db.json` file).

 Imagine that you're YouTube, and you need to allow users to post new videos.
 Or, imagine you're Instagram, and your users want to post new pictures.